 Subrecipient(s) must meet the eligibility requirements identified in the NOFO, Section III.1.
 Eligible Applicants.
-Additionally, all subrecipient(s) must obtain a Unique Entity Identifier (UEI) assigned by the System for Award Management (SAM), if they do not already have one.
-Prime recipients are required to check the SAM to verify that the subrecipient(s) is/are not debarred, suspended, or ineligible.
+Additionally, all subrecipient(s) must obtain a Data Universal Numbering System (DUNS) number, or after government-wide implementation, a Unique Entity Identifier (UEI) assigned by the System for Award Management (SAM), if they do not already have one.
+Prime recipients are required to check SAM to verify that the subrecipient(s) is/are not debarred, suspended, or ineligible.